Here’s everything you need to know about this year's Budget

 The main announcements were:

-• The Help-to-Buy scheme for first-time buyers, which allows for a tax rebate of up to €30,000 to help towards a deposit, has been extended until the end of 2024.
+• The Help-to-Buy scheme for first-time buyers, which allows for a tax rebate of up to €30,000 to help towards a deposit, has been extended until the end of 2029.
 You can find out more about the scheme here

-• A rent tax credit of €500 is being introduced.
-This is similar to a rent credit that existed previously (but which was fully discontinued in 2017).
-Renters can claim the credit for 2022 as well as from 2023 onwards.
+• The rent tax credit, recently reintroduced, is being increased to €1,000.
 A tax credit simply reduces your tax liability by the size of the credit.
-So renters will in essence be given a €500 refund on their annual rent for 2022 onwards.
-However to claim the credit a renter's landlord must be registered with the Residential Tenancies Board (RTB).
+So most renters will in essence be given a €1,000 refund on their annual rent.
+However to claim the credit your landlord must be registered with the Residential Tenancies Board (RTB).

 It hasn't been a good Budget for smokers (is it ever?).